workleap/wl-r2wc/README.md

 The purpose of this POC is:

 - Creating complex components in React and use them inside React and non-React applications.
-- Build once, deploy once.
-So, all the consumer apps gets updated automatically.
+- Release once, available everywhere.
+So, all the consumer apps get updated automatically.

-To do that, we use [Web-components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) to define custom html elemnts, e.g `<wl-search-result/>`.
-And we use [createRoot](https://react.dev/reference/react-dom/client/createRoot) and [createPortal](https://react.dev/reference/react-dom/createPortal) inside the web-componet creating to isolate the whole components rendering separate from the hosted app rendering.
+To do that, we use [Web-components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) to define custom html elemnts, e.g `<wl-search-result/>`, and we use [createRoot](https://react.dev/reference/react-dom/client/createRoot) and [createPortal](https://react.dev/reference/react-dom/createPortal) to fully separate widgets rendering from the hosted app rendering.
 Then we deploy the scripts on a CDN to allow all consumers get the same version.

 ## Code structure